Living with dementia: food preparation

 - References and further reading

-It is important to remain involved in activities like food preparation - not only is it an opportunity for you to use existing skills, habits and routines, but by continuing to cook has been found to be very beneficial for people with dementia (Claire, L, 2002).
-Research has shown that people who continue to use their skills with dementia have higher rates of self-confidence as they feel that they are ‘of use’ (Droes 2006).
+It is important to remain involved in activities like food preparation - not only is it an opportunity for you to use existing skills, habits and routines, but continuing to cook has been found to be very beneficial for people with dementia (Claire, L, 2002).
+Research has shown that people with dementia who continue to use their skills with dementia have higher rates of self-confidence as they feel that they are ‘of use’ (Droes 2006).

 Food preparation requires carrying out many complex multi-step tasks and some of these may be difficult for you.
-However, it is possible to adapt and to learn new skills to help overcome these problems.
+However, it is possible to adapt and learn new skills to help overcome these problems.
 The emphasis should be on simplifying tasks, completing tasks correctly first time and ensuring tasks require as few steps as possible.
 Safety is also an important consideration and should be borne in mind when carrying out all food preparation tasks.

 Making some adaptations in the way you prepare food can help in your aim to be as independent as possible, for as long as possible.
 These changes can involve altering the kitchen environment and using equipment or telecare that considers your needs as a person living dementia.